-Facebook Live on Guillain-Barré Syndrome in the NVICP
+Facebook Live on Guillain-Barré Syndrome in the VICP

 Danielle Strait: Hi, my name is Danielle Strait.
-I’m an attorney in Maglio Christopher and Toale’s Seattle, Washington office.
-I’ve been representing people with vaccine related injuries for about eight years now, and for the three years prior to that, I worked as a law clerk at the us court of federal claims, which is the court that hears these cases.
+I’m an attorney in mctlaw’s Seattle, Washington office.
+I’ve been representing people with vaccine-related injuries for about eight years now, and for the three years prior to that, I worked as a law clerk at the us court of federal claims, which is the court that hears these cases.

 I’m very passionate about the work that we do, and I’m really glad to be with you all today teaching you about the program and about GBS.

-Anne Toale: Thanks, Isaiah.
+Anne Toale: Thank you.
 So today we’re talking about a specific condition Guillain-Barré syndrome, like I mentioned before, and how we can help you get compensation for GBS.
 But take a look at our website, mctlaw.com, where we have a list of all kinds of other conditions that can be caused potentially by vaccination.

 So there’s some variation with that. , Danielle, what are some vaccines that can be associated with GBS?